NIRSpec FS Dither and Nod Patterns

 |One exposure||Three exposures||Two exposures||Four exposures|

-The relative offset (with respect to the primary dither positions) of the available subpixel dither patterns in NIRSpec ideal coordinates in arcseconds.
+Table note: The relative offset (with respect to the primary dither positions) of the available subpixel dither patterns in NIRSpec ideal coordinates in arcseconds.
 The total number of exposures resulting from each option are indicated in the last row.
 The positions for each exposure are represented in Figure 1.
+Tabulated values determined from JWST on-orbit data.

 In addition to using dither patterns to improve sampling and remove detector effects, FS users can also tile multiple FS positions to create "imaging spectroscopy" of larger spatial regions using the mosaic tools in APT.